 The seed for planting the new church that would become known as Fort Washington began in February 1907 in the district centering at Broadway and 181st Street.
 A canvas made in December, 1906 by the Church Federation Society showed a larger number of Protestant families in that section of the city were without church homes.

 On May 1, 1908, the lease of the original Parish House expired and a larger store at the corner of Broadway and 178th Street was rented as the ministry’s new space.
 On October 1st of that same year, Reverend Parker who had been the pastor for a little over a year, resigned to become Pastor of New York’s Anderson Memorial Reformed Church, and Abraham John Muste, a seminary senior at the Theological Seminary at New Brunswick, was slated to take over upon his graduation.
 In May 1909, he became the first pastor of the newly formed congregation, as a resolution was adopted on January 7, 1909 at the meeting of the Consistory.
 In 2017, the Collegiate Churches of New York officially joined the United Church of Christ.
+In 2017, the Collegiate Churches of New York officially joined the United Church of Christ.
+In August of 2017, Fort Washington Church called its first United Church of Christ minister, Reverend Dr. Damaris D. Whittaker, the first woman to be installed to lead the Church.

 For many years, Fort Washington Church has been, and continues to be used by various community groups including the Cub Scouts, Alcoholics Anonymous, Narcotics Anonymous, and many others.
 The Church also provides various outreach ministries and services to the community, including its annual Thanksgiving Dinner; Community Christmas Party; various programs for youth; Wednesday Play Group for toddlers; worship services at Isabella Geriatric Center; and the Food Pantry.